Mercy Ships: History

-In 1983, the Canadian ferry formerly MV Petite Forte of CN Marine was donated to Mercy Ships to provide relief operations in the Caribbean.
-Initially named the MV Good Samaritan, the ship was renamed to the MV Island Mercy in 1994.
-The 60-berth vessel remained in service until 2000 or the spring of 2001 before being sold as training ship Far East I. The countries it served included Brazil, the Dominican Republic, Guyana and Haiti.
+In 1983, the Canadian coastal ferry MV Petite Forte, formerly operated by CN Marine, was donated to Mercy Ships initially under the name MV Good Samaritan.
+From 1983 to 1994 it served in the Caribbean and Central and South America.The ship was renamed to the MV Island Mercy in 1994 and redeployed to the South Pacific.
+The vessel was 188 ft long, weighing 1,135 tonnes and had a capacity for approximately 98 passengers.It carried a crew of approximately 60 people and remained in service until 2001,when it was transferred to the Far East Maritime Foundation in the Philippines and operated as the training ship Far East I.The countries it served included Brazil, the Dominican Republic, Guyana and Haiti.
 The ship also reached beyond the Caribbean with relief and medical operations in Guinea-Bissau, Western Samoa, the Tokelau Islands and New Zealand.

-Since 2000, Mercy Ships has had the 16,500-ton vessel Africa Mercy, which measures almost 500 feet long.
+In 1999 the organization began preparing a successor to the Anastasis by acquiring the almost 500 feet long Danish rail ferry Dronning Ingrid.
+The organization refitted the vessel into the 16,500-ton hospital ship Africa Mercy for US$62 million.